When it comes to choosing the best trolling motor battery there are three basic types:

 - Fits Group 27 battery box

-- One year warranty with reduced-value replacement on a sliding scale beyond one year
+- One-year warranty with a reduced-value replacement on a sliding scale beyond one year

 Key features: